QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 ➡️ Changes are distributed using a network share called SYSVOL (`C:\Windows\SYSVOL\sysvol\`).
 It may take time for the changes to be applied, but the update be forced with `gpupdate /force`.

 🚀 When clicking on a GPO, in the tab "Settings", you can find what settings are changed by a policy.

+🌸 A computer can define local group policies too.
+Open a console as administrator, and run `gpedit`.
 </div></div>

 <hr class="sep-both">